3 Months Salary? How Much You Should Spend on an Engagement Ring

 Let’s get real, spending three months’ salary on an engagement ring isn’t the right choice for everyone.
 Don’t get caught up with preconceived rules that were developed in a much different time, in a much different economy.
 When considering a budget for an engagement ring, think about what you want to get out of the ring, rather than how much you’re “supposed” to spend.

-As an engagement ring design studio, we work with all sorts of budgets, every day.
+As custom engagement ring and jewelry designers, we work with all sorts of budgets, every day.
 In this blog, you’ll learn where the 3-month salary came from, why we don’t agree with it, and how to get to the perfect number specific to you.

 Custom diamond engagement ring in different cuts and settings designed by custom jewelry Abby Sparks Jewelry.